 A simple mention of this centered, curly-haired Dallas sales representative makes people who know him soft-smile and swoon.
 He oftentimes responds in conversation with things like “I love your brain,” or leaves them with a verbal ellipse of “I have to go; I don’t feel fulfilled by this conversation and we have to pick it up again.”
 He is very much a gratitude-over-obligation type of guy, and his calm demeanor and unique perspective bring balance to the gritty Dallas grind of apartment locating.
 A day in the work-life of Conner is very much a “vibe.”
-By the time you’re done reading, you may find that you’re more relaxed, itching for convo with a close friend, or scrolling through your iTunes to pick tomorrow’s alarm clock song that will set the tone for your entire day.
+By the time you’re done reading, you may find that you’re more relaxed, itching for a convo with a close friend, or scrolling through your Spotify to pick tomorrow’s alarm clock song that will set the tone for your entire day.
 You’re welcome.

 Conner in his element, hiding what his mother would call “unruly” hair, showcasing a smile that radiates gratitude.

 6:30am – Today’s alarm clock vibe: Norah Jones.
 Curly hair fam where you at?
 You know our hair has never dried the same way twice.
 Woke up with what I consider a level 6 hair day – not tame enough for church, but tame enough for a Monday at the office.
 Let’s roll.

 8:30am – I told myself that for the month of October if I wasn’t going to do a morning workout, I must read at least 50 pages of a book.
 So, I kicked the morning off with Shoe Dog, a memoir by the creator of Nike, Phil Knight.